amufti12/data-science-portfolio/README.md

 ## [Spotify Song Prediction](https://github.com/amufti12/song_prediction) <a name="song-prediction"></a>

-*Published research conducted at Kennesaw State University (2021), co-authored with Raleigh Barden and Matthew Bowers.*
+*Research project conducted at Kennesaw State University (2021), co-authored with Raleigh Barden and Matthew Bowers.*

 #### Overview
 A two-stage deep learning system for automatic playlist continuation, built on the Spotify Million Playlist Dataset.
 Given a seed playlist and its initial tracks, the model predicts the audio feature vector of the next song and retrieves the closest matching tracks from a corpus of 2M+ songs — framing recommendation as a regression problem rather than a classification one.